-Thurrock Borough's motto, on its Coat of Arms, adopted in 1957 (See Fact Sheet 1) reflects the importance of the River Thames and Tilbury Docks role in world trade and communication with,
+Thurrock Borough's motto on its coat of arms, adopted in 1957, reflects the importance of the River Thames and Tilbury Docks' role in world trade and communication:

-It is interesting to note that Thurrock has received a number of migrations of peoples from the Bronze Age Beaker people from across the North sea, Romans, Saxons (Thurrock is a Saxon word), Norman's (Grays is named after the Norman Knight Henry De Grey) Dutch sea wall builders and more recently Czechoslovakian shoe manufacturers in 1930's.
-Many of the company's operating in Thurrock are multi-national one's like Proctor & Gamble.
+It is interesting to note that Thurrock has received a number of migrations of peoples from the Bronze Age Beaker people from across the North sea, Romans, Saxons ('Thurrock' is a Saxon word), Normans (Grays is named after the Norman Knight Henry De Grey), Dutch sea wall builders and more recently Czechoslovakian shoe manufacturers in 1930s.
+Many of the companies operating in Thurrock are multi-national ones like Procter and Gamble.

-In 1948 it was Tilbury Docks that received the first post-war Caribbean migrants on the ship 'Empire Windrush' from Kingston, Jamaica.
+In 1948, Tilbury Docks received one of the first large groups of post-war Caribbean settlers on the ship 'Empire Windrush'.

-The story of the Empire Windrush starts pre-war, when in 1936 Blohm and Voss shipbuilders of Hamburg built the ship; its first use was as one of Hitler's "Strength through joy" ships and named the SS Santa Rosa.
-A sister ship the SS Wilhelm Bustlof, visited Tilbury Landing stage, prior to the outbreak of war in 1939, to collect German nationals and take them out beyond the 'three mile limit', to allow them to vote, mainly for Hitler's Nazi Party.
-It is believed the SS Santa Rosa was used during the war as a troopship and was captured at the end of the war, becoming a bounty ship.
-It was converted later on at Tilbury Docks, by the ship repairing company Green and Silley Weir, for use as an immigration ship and re-named M.V.
-Empire Windrush.
+The story of the Empire Windrush starts pre-war when, in 1936, Blohm and Voss shipbuilders of Hamburg built the ship.
+Its first use was as one of Hitler's "Strength through joy" cruise ships and named the MV Monte Rosa.
+A sister ship, the MV Wilhelm Gustloff, visited Tilbury landing stage prior to the outbreak of war in 1939, to collect German nationals and take them out beyond the '3-mile limit', to allow them to vote.

-On the 22nd they started to disembark at Tilbury Docks and begin their new lives in Britain.
-The local reporters observed the fashion of the men with 'dazzling tie designs' and another member of the crew remembers that while on board, many made up some pretty nifty trousers in 'Zoot suit style', apparently made up from high quality Canadian blankets issued for bedding on the ship for the crossing.
+On 22 June, they started to disembark at Tilbury Docks and begin their new lives in Britain.
+The local reporters observed the fashion of the men with 'dazzling tie designs' and another member of the crew remembers that while on board, many made up some pretty nifty trousers in 'Zoot suit style'.